Adapting Vision-Language Models for Evaluating World Models: Human Annotation Study

 \header{Rollouts Generation} Rollout generation follows a consistent protocol for both world models: at inference time, the model is conditioned on 1 second of ground-truth gameplay (visual and action tokens), after which it generates 10 seconds of future gameplay conditioned only on a sequence of held-out controller actions.
+For rollout generation, we use reference trajectories from the game dataset, which include time-aligned controller inputs and image frames.
+For each generated rollout, we randomly sample a 1-second context window (video frames and corresponding action tokens) from these trajectories.
+The world model is then conditioned on this context, which consists of an interleaved sequence of tokenized images and actions, and proceeds autoregressively to generate latent image tokens and discretized action tokens.
 The generated rollout is then split into 14-frame chunks.
-This setup enables a comprehensive analysis of the \textsc{universe}'s evaluation capabilities across two axes: \begin{enumerate*}[label=(\roman*)] \item \textit{in-domain performance}: evaluating on Skygarden (Environment A), the environment used for fine-tuning; \item \textit{generalization}: assessing performance on six unseen environments (Environments B–G). \end{enumerate*} It also allows comparison across generation quality and model capacity.
+This setup enables a comprehensive analysis of the \textsc{universe}'s evaluation capabilities across two axes: \begin{enumerate*}[label=(\roman*)] \item \textit{in-domain performance}: evaluating on Skygarden, the environment used for fine-tuning; \item \textit{generalization}: assessing performance on six unseen environments. \end{enumerate*} It also allows comparison across generation quality and model capacity.
 We generate 82 rollouts for each model-environment setting, resulting in 656 rollouts in total.

-\header{Rollout Filtering} To ensure quality and clarity, we filtered out rollouts that: (i) had no visible agents, (ii) featured stationary agents, (iii) were taken from early uninformative environment segments, or (iv) had significant visual obstruction.
-We also excluded sequences containing more than four characters to reduce annotation ambiguity.
+\header{Rollout Filtering} To keep evaluation focused on challenging sequences, we remove only those rollouts that are either uninterpretable or uninformative.
+Specifically, annotators discard: (i) early segments with no meaningful interactions; (ii) rollouts dominated by occlusion; and (iii) sequences with no visible agents.
+These criteria target cases where neither humans nor models can extract actionable dynamics, while retaining all visually imperfect, ambiguous, and failure-prone generations.
+Thus, filtering eliminates only sequences that provide no evaluable signal.
+Figure~\ref{fig:filtered-rollouts} shows randomly sampled examples from each excluded category.